12 Best Things to Do on the Isle of Skye

 Time Needed: 2 hours

 The Old Man of Storr is one of the best hikes on the Isle of Skye and is not to be missed.
-The “Old Man” is a tall pillar of basalt rock formation that rises up from the slopes of the Trotternish Ridge.
+The “Old Man” is a towering rock formation that rises up from the slopes of the Trotternish Ridge.
 The ridge was formed millions of years ago by ancient volcanic activity and massive landslides.

 Along the trail, you’ll enjoy panoramic views over Loch Leathan and across to the Isles of Raasay and Rona, as well as an incredible perspective of the Old Man itself.

 The hike follows an out-and-back route, totalling around 5km (3 miles).
-It’s best to arrive early to secure parking as it’s one of the most popular hikes on Skye.
+It’s one of the most popular hikes on the Isle of Skye, so I’d recommend arriving early to secure parking and avoid the busiest crowds.

-You should also check the weather forecast before you set off.
-When I first pulled up at the car park, ready to start my hike, it was so windy the car was shaking and it was pouring with rain.
-I had to reschedule my hike for the next day!
+You should also check the weather forecast before setting off.
+When I first pulled up at the car park ready to start my hike, the wind was so strong the car was shaking and it was pouring with rain.
+I ended up having to reschedule my hike for the next day.

 For more essential tips, check out my full guide to help you make the most of your visit: Old Man of Storr Hike: Everything You Need to Know (Distance, Difficulty & Views)